zenonxd/desafio-btg/README.md

 ### 1 - Messages

-Are data that you wish to transmit.
+The data that you wish to transmit.
 It can be a text, JSON, binary ou any format of your choice.

 ### 2 - Producer